 Atacama Chile – Uyuni (or Uyuni – Atacama Chile)

 Starting and/or ending in Chile is best for those coming from, or going to Chile.
 There are several companies based in Santiago de Chile or Atacama which run tours from Atacama to Salar de Uyuni.

 Tupiza – Uyuni (or Uyuni – Tupiza)

-Starting or ending in Tupiza, in the South of Bolivia, is best for those coming from, or going to Argentina.
+Salt flat tours from Tupiza in the South of Bolivia, or ending in Tupiza, are best for those coming from, or going to Argentina.
 It is also possible to start and finish the tour in Tupiza, although this means a long final day’s drive back to Tupiza.

 Both of the options from Atacama and Tupiza actually take in more of the Bolivian countryside before arriving to the Salt Flats.
 Generally, these tours are over 4 days, as you cover much more ground.
 There is a lot of time spent driving in the 4×4, but the scenery is constantly changing and varies from desert sand, to rocky formations, colourful lagoons and snow-capped mountains – as well of course as the salt flats themselves.

 How to Get to Uyuni